-Every foster child has a huge network of people involved in their lives.
+Every looked after child has a huge network of people involved in their lives.

-This includes, but is not limited to, their foster family, their birth family, social workers, teachers and friends.
+This includes, but is not limited to, their foster carers and family, their birth family, social workers, teachers and friends.
 Every one of these relationships is important and impacts the foster child’s life in some way.
 For most families, the Christmas period is a time for fun and socialising, and spending time with friends and family.
-It is particularly important for foster children to sustain relationships with the people that they care about.
+It is particularly important for looked after children to sustain relationships with the people that they care about.

-One of the key responsibilities of a foster carer is to help your foster child maintain these relationships where appropriate.
-This is key because children in care tend to have more short term relationships and fewer long term relationships than most people might have.
-It can be difficult to explain to a foster child why they may not be able to see their birth family, but your fostering team and peer support network are always there to help you through these tricky conversations.
+One of the key responsibilities of a foster carer is to help your looked after child maintain these relationships where appropriate.
+This is key because looked after children tend to have more short term relationships and fewer long term relationships than most people might have.
+It can be difficult to explain to a looked after child why they may not be able to see their birth family, but your fostering team and peer support network are always there to help you through these tricky conversations.

-Most foster children will have some contact with their birth family if their social worker thinks it is suitable and appropriate.
+Most looked after children will have some family time with their birth family if their social worker thinks it is suitable and appropriate.
 Research highlights the importance of children in care being able to sustain positive relationships with their birth families to help them maintain their sense of identity and belonging.
-A foster carer’s role in this family contact can be key to keeping it positive and successful.
-By being open and supportive, helping your foster child through this time will only strengthen your bond and help confirm to the child that you have their best interests at heart.
+A foster carer’s role in this family time can be key to keeping it positive and successful.
+By being open and supportive, helping your looked after child through this time will only strengthen your bond and help confirm to the child that you have their best interests at heart.

-Remember, contact isn’t always face-to-face and sometimes letters, phone calls and emails can be just as important to maintaining their family relationships.
+Remember, family time isn’t always face-to-face and sometimes letters, phone calls and emails can be just as important to maintaining their family relationships.
 You can also support this relationship with keepsakes such as photos of the child’s families and treasured items from home if they have them.

 Learn more about fostering in Rotherham